-The IEU represents university educated teachers employed in child care services in NSW and the ACT, including preschools, long day care centres and teachers that work in early intervention services.
+The IEU represents university educated teachers employed in child early education and care services in NSW and the ACT, including preschools, long day care centres and teachers that work in early intervention services.

 The IEU has been successful in gaining improvements in pay and conditions for teachers in private and community based centres.
-We have also negotiated many stand-alone agreements for members employed in individual services, and other larger organisations such as KU Children's Services, Big Fat Smile, Goodstart to name a few.
+We have also negotiated many stand-alone agreements for members employed in individual services, and other larger organisations such as KU Children's Services, Goodstart and Uniting Early Learning to name just a few.

-Members of ECS Council are elected by ECS members in various geographical regions in NSW and the ACT.
-They are employed in a variety of ECS centres.
+Members of ECS Council are elected by Early Childhood members in various geographical regions in NSW and the ACT.
+They are employed in a variety of early education and care settings.
 The ECS Council has an advisory role to the Union, Executive and officers.

 Current Members of the Council are Gabrielle Connell - ECS Vice President and representatives from:

-If you are interesting in representing your area please contact the IEU.
+If you are interested in representing your area please contact the IEU.